shenhuiying2017/azure-docs.es-es/articles/xplat-cli-connect.md

 		azure account download

-Esto abrirá el explorador predeterminado y le solicitará iniciar sesión en el [Portal de Azure][portal].
+Esto abrirá el explorador predeterminado y le solicitará iniciar sesión en el [Portal de Azure clásico][portal].
 Después de iniciar sesión, se descarga un archivo `.publishsettings`.
 Tome nota de dónde se guarda este archivo.

 	> [AZURE.NOTE] If your account is associated with multiple Azure Active Directory tenants, you may be prompted to select which Active Directory you wish to download a publish settings file for.
 	>
-	> Once selected using the download page, or by visiting the Azure portal, the selected Active Directory becomes the default used by the portal and download page.
+	> Once selected using the download page, or by visiting the Azure classic portal, the selected Active Directory becomes the default used by the classic portal and download page.
 Once a default has been established, you will see the text '__click here to return to the selection page__' at the top of the download page.
 Use the provided link to return to the selection page.

 * **Para importar el archivo de configuración de publicación**, ejecute el comando siguiente: